 Evaluate the concern and the results of the additional review, assess the significance through the EP SDP, and document the findings.

-03.09 Evaluate Exercise Against EPCornerstone Performance Expectation.
+03.09 Evaluate Exercise Against Emergency Preparedness Cornerstone Performance Expectation.

 Determine whether the exercise performance demonstrated that reasonable assurance exists that the licensee can effectively implement its Emergency Plan to adequately protect the public health and safety in the event of a radiological emergency.”